-FISCAL YEARS: 2021-2023
+FISCAL YEARS: 2021-2024

-Effective Date: October 1, 2020
+Effective Date: October 1, 2020 Per guidance from ACL, the SPIL was extended an additional year, effective October of 2022.

 According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless such collection displays a valid OMB control number (OMB 0985-0044).
 Public reporting burden for this collection of information is estimated to average 240 hours per response, including time for gathering and maintaining the data needed and completing and reviewing the collection of information.
 The obligation to respond to this collection is required to receive financial assistance (Title VII of the Rehabilitation Act of 1973, as amended.